tanran/tanran.github.com/_posts/2012-11-05-the-graphics-context.md

 Compositing options specify how the colors in source content are blended with the existing content in the drawing destination.

-To set the current compositing operation, you use the setCompositingOperation: method of NSGraphicsContext.
+To set the current compositing operation, you use the *setCompositingOperation:* method of *NSGraphicsContext*.

 * Setting the Clipping Region

 The clipping region is a useful way to limit drawing to a specific portion of your view.
-Instead of creating complex graphics offscreen and then compositing them precisely in your view, you can use a clipping region to mask out the portions of your view you do not want modified.
+Instead of creating complex graphics offscreen and then compositing them precisely in your view, you can **use a clipping region to mask out the portions of your view you do not want modified**.

-Before invoking your view’s drawRect: method, Cocoa configures the clipping region of the current graphics context to match the visible area of your view.
+Before invoking your view’s *drawRect:* method, Cocoa configures the clipping region of the current graphics context to match the visible area of your view.

 * Setting the Anti-aliasing Options

 Anti-aliasing is the process of artificially correcting the jagged (or aliased) edges surrounding text or shapes in bitmap images.
 These jagged edges occur primarily in lower-resolution bitmaps where it is easier to see individual pixels.

-To enable or disable anti-aliasing, use the setShouldAntialias: method of NSGraphicsContext.
+To enable or disable anti-aliasing, use the *setShouldAntialias:* method of *NSGraphicsContext*.

 ＃＃Creating Graphics Contexts